appunite/absence-bot/README.md

 # Idea

-This is an side project that I've been working on to play with Server-Side Swift.
+This is a side project that I've been working on to play with Server-Side Swift.
 General idea of this tool is to simplify process of taking absence using Slack.
-AbsenceBot is already working on production since end of February 2019.
-We feel that simple chatbot improve our internal process of taking absence at AppUnite.
+AbsenceBot has already been working on production since the end of February 2019.
+We feel that a simple chatbot improves our internal process of taking absence in AppUnite.
 It’s convenient, easy and natural for everyone.
 As a web framework I've used [pointfreeco/swift-web](https://github.com/pointfreeco/swift-web).✌

 ## Implementation